 Menopause coach and advocate

-After experiencing an array of perimenopausal symptoms herself and realising the lack of consistent information available at the time, Ruth Devlin decided things had to change.
+After experiencing an array of perimenopausal symptoms herself and realizing the lack of consistent information available at the time, Ruth Devlin decided things had to change.
 Teaming up with like-minded women from healthcare backgrounds, she co-founded Let’s Talk Menopause to raise awareness about the menopause, demystifying it and most importantly, providing easy access to information and support.

 Let’s Talk Menopause provides women with accurate, evidence-based information and support regarding the menopause, enabling them to make more informed choices about the management of their menopause and provide a better post menopausal quality of life.